FIRST-YEAR INNOVATION & RESEARCH SCHOLAR TRAINING

 - Students conclude their fellowship by presenting their research at the Undergraduate Research Symposium hosted towards the end of April.
-For more information about the Undergraduate Research Symposium, please view last year’s virtual project gallery found here.
+For more information about the Undergraduate Research Symposium, please view the symposium landing page, here.

 Upon announcement of FIRST recipients, awarded students will work with the office of Undergraduate Research Scholars and the Registrar’s Office to register for the required one credit seminar.
 Within the first few weeks of school, selected FIRST students will begin attending the seminar.
 Within the first month, FIRST awardees will begin identifying their mentors and projects of interest.

-The available times for the seminar are Wednesday 2:00pm-2:50pm MST/MDT or Thursday 2:00pm-2:50pm MST/MDT.
+The available times for the seminar will be announced soon.
 Even if you are unable to attend either of these times, we still recommend you apply.
 If you have questions, please contact us at email@example.com.